 I also remember, spending the last hours of December 31, 2012 in the middle of Romanceville, polishing a piece I had been working on with my Grade 7 kids, desperately scribbling, typing, revising and editing this poem.
 Anything to avoid the profound loneliness I felt just a few weeks into my new relationship.
 As usual, my spirit was filled with impatience, restlessness and contradictions.
 I thought I was in love.
 But I had doubts.
-I thought I met a soulmate but some things didn’t add up.
+I thought I met someone worth the time and energy but some things didn’t add up.
 I told myself over and over, I could make what we had right/work/last if I tried hard enough and ended with the thought, What?
 Not here again?
 Damn it, Pau!
 I thought I recognized him & didn’t know until later that I had recognized someone else.
 I swore I would never move or fall that fast again.
 Even if my heart healed a long time ago.
 Even if he made me really happy for awhile.

 Anyway, as much as I have been thinking, I have also been writing bits and pieces of this post for days.
 In different coffeehouses, park benches, airports and living rooms.
 Wrote drafts and parts in a new Moleskine notebook I bought to serve as my writing journal for the coming year.
 I really wanted to pay attention.
 Choose the right words.
 And not share them until they were ready.
 Until my heart was ready.
 Until I had my word for 2014.
 Until I knew exactly what I thought of the year that came and went.
 I didn’t want to feel lost again when the new year arrived.
 I watched the days of winter break pass me by as I read and rested, hung out with my family, and observed and took pictures instead of blogged.
 Four books, pages and pages of redundant notes and drawings in my new notebook, a sleepless week, decisions and a brain crammed with emotional stuff later, what I intended to be my last post of 2013, has turned into my first one for 2014.
 I thought I was too late and then way too early, now I know this post arrived just in time.
 Here goes …